lupalberto/neutral-atom-vm/README.md

 When the build includes the oneAPI backend, the CLI/SDK expose `local-arc` as a device ID that shares the same profiles as `local-cpu` but executes on Intel Arc hardware via SYCL.

+The bundled HTTP service also answers `GET /devices`, mirroring `neutral_atom_vm.available_presets()`, so external dashboards and the `ProfileConfigurator` widget can stay in sync with the server.